This blog article explains how Splunk receives Syslog events, indexes them, and makes it available for users to view.

 When you have a network issue between syslog servers and Indexers, a universal forwarder can buffer the data for some time.
 If the forwarder goes down, when it comes back up it knows where it left off and starts reading from there.
 Therefore, ensuring there’s no data loss.

-How To Get Syslog Data Into Splunk
+How to ingest Syslog Data into Splunk

-Step 1: Install Syslog-ng which is pre-packaged with some versions of Linux and enable it to start at boot.
+STEP #1: Install Syslog-ng which is pre-packaged with some versions of Linux and enable it to start at boot.

 Check iptables to determine which ports are open.